tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

       A :java:ref:`Condition<ch.tocco.nice2.persist.qb2.Condition>` is first converted into a :java:ref:`Node<ch.tocco.nice2.conditionals.tree.Node>` instance using the :java:ref:`ConditionFactory<ch.tocco.nice2.persist.query.ConditionFactory>` and then transformed into a
       :java:extdoc:`Predicate<javax.persistence.criteria.Predicate>` using the :java:ref:`PredicateFactory<ch.tocco.nice2.persist.hibernate.PredicateFactory>`.
+    * Conditions added through the ``whereInsecure()`` methods are allowed to use the ``insecure`` keyword for subqueries (see :java:ref:`SubqueryFactoryImpl<ch.tocco.nice2.persist.hibernate.query.AbstractCriteriaBuilder.SubqueryFactoryImpl>`).
+      If an insecure condition is added through the ``where()`` method, an exception will be thrown.
+This is necessary for security reasons, otherwise any user could execute insecure queries, for example through the REST API.

 It also invokes the ``QueryBuilderInterceptor#buildConditionFor()`` method of all interceptors when the query initialization has been completed and adds the created conditions to the list of predicates.